OISF/suricata/doc/userguide/output/eve/eve-json-format.rst

 * "filename" (string): filename for CREATE and other commands.
 * "disposition" (string): requested disposition.
 E.g. FILE_OPEN, FILE_CREATE and FILE_OVERWRITE.
 See https://msdn.microsoft.com/en-us/library/ee442175.aspx#Appendix_A_Target_119
 * "access" (string): indication of how the file was opened. "normal" or "delete on close" (field is subject to change)
-* "created", "accessed", "modified", "changed" (interger): timestamps in seconds since unix epoch
+* "created", "accessed", "modified", "changed" (integer): timestamps in seconds since unix epoch
 * "size" (integer): size of the requested file
 * "fuid" (string): SMB2+ file GUID.
 SMB1 FID as hex.
 * "share" (string): share name.